Kollmitz Castle

 Kollmitz Castle, locally known as Burg Kollmitz, lies near the village of Kollmitzgraben, in the province of Lower Austria in Austria.

 About 400 meters north of the actual castle, stands a large, freestanding curtain wall, called the Bohemian or Devil's wall.
 It was built around 1448 across the smallest part of the ridge and defends the road leading to the castle.
-The wall is 5 meters high and some 160 meters in length.
+The wall is 5 meters high and about 160 meters long.
 The wall is a unique example of a, this far, separated defensive wall in Austria.
 It kept the castle safe in 1450 when it was besieged by the troops of the Bohemian King Podiebrad.

 The castle ruins are now owned by the city of Raabs and are cared for by the Society for the Preservation of the Kollmitz Ruins.
 The ruins are freely accessible.